patatetom/fancypy/README.md

 ## Template

-FancyPy will search for the template `fancypy.html` first in the «root+uri» directory and finally fallback in the fancypy home directory. the template will be automaticly removed from listing.
+fancypy will search for the template `fancypy.html` first in the «root+uri» directory and finally fallback in the fancypy home directory. the template will be automaticly removed from listing.

 *(here «root» is `/var/www/` and «uri» is `/clam/`)*